jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 This code can run in both Windows or Linux.
 This is script based modelling, without GUI, to have effecient debugging and parameter study.
 * The UDF code is parallized
 * The python script first check the platform, Linux or Windoes, then write the Fluent journal file, and then run fluent journal file.
-* The fluent journal file will read the meah, compile UDF, import the gas properties data and finally submit the fluent job.
+* The fluent journal file will read the mesh, compile UDF, import the gas properties data and finally submit the fluent job.
 * During the running, the script will export the simulation results, like current denstiy distribution contour, at end of each timestep.

 ## Physcial process